 If you are looking for some, try Amazon search “Protective Picture Framing Acrylic Sheet“, it will look like this and have different sizes available:

-Framing acrylic painting will protect not only the surface but all sides from dust and environment changes like temperature, humidity or air flow.
+Framing acrylic painting will protect not only the surface but all sides from dust and environmental changes like temperature, humidity, or airflow.

 Step 5 – Properly maintain and store paintings to protect them

 It is crucial how you will “treat” your painting after it’s done and even after it is varnished.
-Wrong maintenance will damaged even varnished painting over time.
+Wrong maintenance will damage even varnished painting over time.